yixianlee2011/tictactoe/README.md

 [![Build Status](https://travis-ci.org/andrewbeng89/tictactoe.svg?branch=master)](https://travis-ci.org/andrewbeng89/tictactoe)

+### Change in verfification server URL

+Please note that the code verification service URL has been shifted to [http://162.222.183.53](http://162.222.183.53).
+The URL has been updated in this example app.

 ## Part 1: Travis and Google App Engine (GAE)

 Travis-CI is used to test and deploy updates to Google App Engine.